itaiin/vscode-cython-annotate/README.md

 ### 0.0.1

-Added the very basic functionality.
+* Added the very basic functionality.

 ### 0.1.0

-Added generated c code in a hover message
+* Added generated c code in a hover message
-Added annotation colors in the overview ruler
+* Added annotation colors in the overview ruler

+### 0.1.1

+* Added default keyboard bindings